The History of CMMC ( Cybersecurity Maturity Model Certification)

 The Cybersecurity Maturity Model Certification (CMMC) has become a relevant topic for many organizations within the Defense Industrial Base (DIB).
 Many businesses are wondering whether they must be compliant and how they begin that process.
 Due to the nature of cyber threats the CMMC model has evolved since its inception which may make it difficult to keep up with.
 This blog seeks to provide a short history of what the CMMC is and how it has changed over the years.

 The history of the CMMC goes all the way back to 2010 with Executive Order 13556.
-The CMMC model seeks to provide a standard for the protection, storage, and transmission of controlled unclassified information"(CUI) an it was this executive order that defined what constitutes CUI and how it is defined.
+The CMMC model seeks to provide a standard for the protection, storage, and transmission of controlled unclassified information"(CUI) and it was this executive order that defined what constitutes CUI and how it is defined.

-It wasn't until 2019 that the Department of Defense actually announced the development of CMMC in order to move away from the current "self attestation" model of security.
-While the CMMC model today does allow for some self attestation it is much more complex and scrutinized by third parties.
+It wasn't until 2019 that the Department of Defense actually announced the development of CMMC in order to move away from the current "self-attestation" model of security.
+While the CMMC model today does allow for some self-attestation it is much more complex and scrutinized by third parties.
 Since 2017, defense contractors had to self-assess against the NIST 800-171 standard.
 The CMMC was founded on these standards and was created as a way to better enforce NIST 800-171 requirements.

 In November of 2020 CMMC 1.0 was implemented as an interim rule in all DoD contracts requiring to upload a SPRS score in compliance with NIST 800-171 and various DFARS requirements.